Heat (Heat Wave)

 how to respond, because the effects of heat can happen very quickly.

-Discuss extreme heat wave with your family.
-Everyone should know
+- Discuss extreme heat wave with your family.

 what to do in the places where they spend time.
 Some places may not be